MechaMonk/pyRouterJig/documentation.md

 Thanks to "PhilBa" at [routerforums.com](http://www.routerforums.com) for his numerous suggestions for improvement and testing help!
 I'm always amazed at the bugs he finds.
-Among many great ideas, in particular he should be credited with the idea of storing the joint metadata in the `PNG` file.
+Among many great ideas, in particular he should be credited with the ideas of storing the joint metadata in the `PNG` file and the clamping caul template

 {{ site.codename }} depends upon and is extremely grateful for the following open-source software efforts: